Pirenoxine

-Pirenoxine reduces the cloudiness of the lens solution containing calcium by 38% and reduced the cloudiness of the selenite solution by 11%.
+Pirenoxine reduces the cloudiness of the lens solution, containing calcium by 38% and reducing the cloudiness of the selenite solution by 11%.

 “...there are not any proctored studies that prove the utility of these drops.
-In Canada and in the U.S. they are considered homeopathic—probably do no harm but doubtful that they will have any protective value."
+In Canada and in the U.S. they are considered homeopathic—where they probably do no harm but doubtful that they will have any protective value."